daltonmatos/kk2-firmware/Readme.txt

 Lost model alarm
 ================
-The Lost Model alarm can be triggered from a switch assigned to the AUX input channel, but only if you have activated the Alarm function on the AUX Switch Setup screen.
+The Lost Model alarm can be trigged from a switch assigned to the AUX input channel, but only if you have assigned the Alarm function to an available slot on the AUX Switch Setup screen.
+You should test the alarm in SAFE mode to verify that it is working.

 An alternative way to activate the Lost Model Alarm is to wait 20 seconds for the Auto Disarm feature (must be active) to disarm your KK2 board.
 The alarm will not sound if you disarm your KK2 manually and the alarm will stop when you arm your board again.